phonglo724/active-record-associations-and-migrations/README.md

 end
 ```

-Songs also belong to a genre, so we'll use the same macro to implement that
+X Songs also belong to a genre, so we'll use the same macro to implement that relationship:
-relationship:

 ```ruby
 class Song < ActiveRecord::Base